 Your coverage areas will be extended with the ability to monitor your device’s behavior, battery and CPU consumption.
 You can also integrate this capability with Experitest’s Network Virtualization tools.

 The tests that you execute from Appium Studio can be executed on local and remote devices.
 Tests can be executed with or without test capabilities, and run only specific commands.

 As the tests are being run on remote devices you can view each device reflection and see the test being executed in real time on the device reflection.

 You can also run only the specific test steps by making use of the checkbox present corresponding to each test step as shown in the above image.
 Only the checked steps will be executed.
 Another way to run selected steps is by right-clicking on them and then selecting the “Run Steps” option from the menu.

-With Appium Studio testers can export their test cases as scripts that can be then run from an IDE like IntelliJ and Eclipse.
+With this tool testers can export their test cases as scripts that can be then run from an IDE like IntelliJ and Eclipse.
 When exported as scripts test cases give testers the control over any aspect of the test scenario.
 It also gives testers the flexibility to choose their preferred unit testing framework (JUnit, TestNG, NUnit for .NET).

 Finally, testers will have the ability to expand test scripts by forking scenarios and being able to run them on multiple devices at once.

 To use this feature and export your code from the Appium Studio, simply create a test case by recording it or add the steps manually.
 Once the test case is created simply click on the “code” tab below the list of test steps.
 Once you do that you will see the test caste as a script with all of the steps and capabilities built into the automatically generated code.

 Code export with the Appium Studio can be done in many different programming languages like Java, C#, and Python.
 Simply choose your preferred language while running tests as shown below.